Frequently Asked Questions

 What Are the Advantages of Our Combination Degrees?

-- Qualified students can obtain an undergraduate and a graduate degree in much less time than two separate degrees.
+- Qualified students can obtain an undergraduate and a graduate degree with less time than two separate degrees.

 - The cost of both degrees is reduced since up to 12 credits apply toward both degrees.